franciscop/umbrella/jquery.md

 ## Before porting to UmbrellaJS

-zepto.js and UmbrellaJS does not support jQuery extensions! if your scripts make heavy use of extensions you should stop reading here.
+UmbrellaJS does not support jQuery extensions!
+If your scripts make heavy use of extensions it's probably better you stick to jQuery.

 Before porting an existing script to a jQuery alternative I strongly recommend to check your jQuery code to be correct.